 Breakfast: Breakfast at the hotel.

 Morning: This morning we will be joined by John Sullivan, a retired CIA Polygraph Examiner who will address how a polygraph is used in the CIA.
 As we delve into specific cases from his long career, learn how conducting polygraph tests is as much of an art as it is a science; how psychology plays an integral role in a successful polygraph program; and the role of polygraph testing in the context of today's ever evolving intelligence community.
 Follow along with a provided handout by John Sullivan.
 This handout can be found in your information packet.
-Following a break we will we will have another lecture relating to the program theme.
-Afterwards we will depart to the Newseum.
+Following a break we will meet again with our first night speaker, John Bessette.
+This follow up presentation from our orientation will go further into an examination of the intelligence cycle.
+Learn how intelligence is collected, analyzed, and disseminated to decision/policy-makers among the 17 agencies and organizations within the U.S. Intelligence Community.
+Hear tales of areal espionage tactics and some of the most known, and unknown, spies in history.
+Afterwards we will board the motor coach and head to the Newseum.

 Lunch: Using vouchers, select what you like from the café at the Newseum